Ringflow-com/Ringflow/README.md

 ## About

 **[Ringflow](https://www.ringflow.com/)** is committed to transforming telecom operations with advanced AI tools and solutions.
 We specialize in providing businesses with a range of services designed to improve communication, enhance customer engagement, and streamline telecom workflows.
-Our solutions include virtual numbers, bulk SMS, VOIP services, and more.
+Our solutions include virtual numbers, VOIP services, and more.

 This project demonstrates how to structure a Python package, use setuptools for packaging, and publish the package to PyPI.